 5. Matcha Green Tea

-Matcha Green Tea is not only delicious, it's also packed with antioxidants known to reduce inflammation.
-The tea naturally has polyphenols, a micronutrient that studies have shown can help slow cartilage breakdown.
-The strong anti-inflammatory properties in Matcha Green Tea powder may also help battle joint pain.
+Matcha Green Tea is not only delicious, it's also packed with antioxidants known to support a healthy inflammation response.
+The tea naturally has polyphenols, a micronutrient that studies have shown can help slow cartilage breakdown.*

-Boswellia, also known as Indian Frankincense, has been used for centuries to help with inflammatory conditions.
-Studies have shown boswellia can act as an effective painkiller and may prevent the loss of cartilage.
-Many joint supplements, like FeelGood Superfoods® Joint Care capsules, contain boswellia to help promote mobility, flexibility and relive discomfort.
+Boswellia, also known as Indian Frankincense, has been used for centuries to help with joint health.
+Studies have shown boswellia may help prevent the loss of cartilage.
+Many joint supplements contain boswellia to help promote mobility, flexibility and relive discomfort.*

 Boswellia may interact with similar anti-inflammatory drugs, so it is important to talk to a doctor before using.